andrewdhood/cps_match/README.md

 ## 5. Monte Carlo Simulation: Statistical Formulation

-The MLE analysis recovers population parameters but doesn't model **behavioral dynamics**—how students choose which schools to rank, and how these choices interact with the matching algorithm.
-This section develops the simulation framework.
+The MLE analysis recovers population parameters but doesn't model **behavioral dynamics**: how students choose which schools to rank, and how these choices interact with the matching algorithm.
+This section develops the mathematical framework for the Monte-Carlo simulation.
+We again construct the sample space formally by defining the fundamental sets involved in the simulation, our random variables, and our score distribution model (with parameter discussion).
+We sketch a proof that our sample space is convex and Borel-measureable.
+We define per-school capacity constraints, conditional distributions, the matching algorithm, and score-ordering permutations (to enforce strict order statistics.
+We highlight a theorem by (Satterthwaite, 1975) about the impossibility of strategy in this process.
+Finally we prove that for our Monte-Carlo simulation, our estimator (the sample mean) is unbiased, consistent, and asymptotically normal.
+We also compute the variance and standard error.

 ### 5.1 Probability Space and Measure-Theoretic Foundation